gristlabs/asttokens/tests/testdata/README.md

-Everything in astroid subdirectories comes from the astroid library's test suite, which cover a variety of PYthon syntax constructs.
+Everything in astroid subdirectories comes from the astroid library's test suite, which cover a variety of Python syntax constructs.